 A fire pit in your garden is a fun and functional way to either keep warm on a cool summer or autumn evening or as an alternative to a traditional barbecue.
-Of course, a fire pit will complement any barbecue garden area, and is a perfect addition to your summer social occasions.
+Of course, a fire pit will compliment any barbecue garden area and is a perfect addition to your summer social occasions.

 They don’t need much space and are pretty versatile and we think they can be super stylish too.

 If you’ve ever thought of installing your own fire pit, why not take a look at our 11 inspirational ideas and then create your own.
 A basic fire pit will require industrial bricks, cement and a little bit of creative flair and practical skill.